The McKenna Cross stands in the Old Donagh Graveyard, 3.5Km from Emyvale and 1Km

 Chieftains are buried here.
 Here Seamus McCluskey acts as tour guide for a visit

-be the McKenna Clan.
+of the McKenna Clan.
 In the foreground is the stump, regarded as the original site

 of the McKenna Cross.
 It is now referred to as - ‘The Wart Well’ as locals claim